When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 THE STORY OF URGENT FILES

-The police investigation superintendent notices the number of files that has remained in backlog and therefore unsolved in his department, has grown with time.
-He is seeking to be promoted this year and do not wish to see this matter become an issue that gets in the way of his goal.
+The police investigation superintendent notices the number of files that have remained in backlog and therefore unsolved in his department, has grown with time.
+He is seeking to be promoted this year and does not wish to see this matter become an issue that gets in the way of his goal.
 He calls a meeting and orders the setup of a task team to act on and reduce the pile of backlog files immediately.
-However, in order to resolve the backlog cases, the task team resorts to putting their ongoing active investigation files on hold, so as to use the time to clear the backlog files on an urgent basis.
+However, to resolve the backlog cases, the task team resorts to putting their ongoing active investigation files on hold, so as to use the time to clear the backlog files on an urgent basis.

 The moral of the story: The more we set aside current files to work on urgent files (yesterday’s solution), the more urgent files we create (today’s problem).
-The workload doubles as each file has increased number of times it goes on to the production line.
+The workload doubles as each file has increased the number of times it goes on to the production line.

 Can you see the vicious circle of causality at play?